Focus Awards Level 2 Diploma in Playwork (NVQ) (RQF)

 - Focus Awards Level 3 Diploma in Playwork (RCF)

-Learners should be 16 (minimum) to undertake this qualification.
+Learners should be a minimum of 16 years old to undertake this qualification.

 This qualification is available in England and Northern Ireland.